Kuwait National Assembly no-confidence votes: Justice and Legal Affairs Minister Sheikh Salman Al-Duaij Al-Sabah

 MPs Mubarak Al-Duwaila, Dr. Ahmad Al-Rubei and Hamad Al-Jouaan requested a grilling and on May 7, 1985, the minister resigned two days before the grilling was to take place.
 This was the second ruling family minister to be grilled and resign.

 Communications Minister Issa Al-Mazidi

 MPs Mohammed Suleiman Al-Mirshid, Faisal Al-Sane, and Ahmad Baqer made the request.

 Finance and Economy Minister Jassem Al-Khrafi

 MP Nasser Al-Bannai made the request.

 Oil and Industry Minister Sheikh Ali Al-Khalifa Al-Sabah

-MPs Abdullah Al-Nafisi, Jassem Al-Qitami, and Meshari Al-Anjari grilled the minister and in response the Amir dissolved the National Assembly on July 3, 1986.
+MPs Abdullah Al-Nafisi, Jassem Al-Qitami, and Meshari Al-Anjari grilled the minister.
+In response, the Emir dissolved the National Assembly on July 3, 1986.
 This was the ruling family minister to be grilled.

 Education and Higher Education Minister Dr. Hassan Al-Ibrahim

-MPs Rashed Al-Hjailan, Ahmad Al-Shraiaan and Mubarak Al-Duwaila had their grilling of the minister listed on the agenda but the National Assembly was dissolved on July 3, 1986, and the grilling did not take place.
+MPs Rashed Al-Hjailan, Ahmad Al-Shraiaan and Mubarak Al-Duwaila grilled the minister listed on the agenda but the National Assembly was dissolved on July 3, 1986, and the grilling did not take place.